Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * compatible with `MySQL` and `Postgres` (same drivers will work)
     * claims huge `performance` improvement:
         * 5x over MySQL on RDS
-        * 3x over Posgres on RDS
+        * 3x over Postgres on RDS
     * `Auto Expanding` - shared storage automatically grows from `10 GB` to `128 TB`
         * sysops dont need to monitor
     * `Self Replicating` can have `15 replicas` with `faster replication` process (sub 10ms replica lag)